 Sexual Harassment is not new in any workplace.
 We hear a number of stories, incidents, and issues regarding the same every day.
 Sexual Harassment is definitely against the law that comes under Equal Opportunity Act 2010.
-It is basically an unwanted sexual behaviour in the form of verbal, physical, or written that can make an employee feel offended, intimidated, or humiliated.
-It is just a behaviour that is not acceptable and mutually agreed upon.
+It is basically unwanted sexual behavior in the form of verbal, physical, or written that can make an employee feel offended, intimidated, or humiliated.
+It is just a behavior that is not acceptable and mutually agreed upon.

 Sexual Harassment at the workplace can be further categorized in three forms:

 All the employees have to know the fact that sexual harassment needs to be taken as a serious concern in the first instance itself.
-It needs not to be repeated at any cost in the workplace.
-If anyone feels the behaviour sexually offended, they are eligible to get them booked under the law.
+It needs not be repeated at any cost in the workplace.
+If anyone feels the behavior sexually offended, they are eligible to get them booked under the law.
 Sexual harassment is against the law under the Equal Opportunity Act.
-Some of the incidents of sexual harassment may also be considered as offences under the criminal law.
-These can include indecent exposure, sexual assault, stalking, or threatening communications, such as letters, emails, phone calls, text messages and/ or social networking posts.
-Employers are advised to consider reporting such criminal offences to the police immediately.
+Some of the incidents of sexual harassment may also be considered offenses under criminal law.
+These can include indecent exposure, sexual assault, stalking, or threatening communications, such as letters, emails, phone calls, text messages, and/ or social networking posts.
+Employers are advised to consider reporting such criminal offenses to the police immediately.

 Other than proper policies against sexual harassment, women employees should have a clear idea of how they can manage the situations themselves.

 Respect your feelings.
-A women’s instinct is very powerful and if you feel that any of the recent action is inappropriate, believe yourself.
+A women’s instinct is very powerful and if you feel that any of the recent actions are inappropriate, believe yourself.
 Never think that you might be over-reacting.
 Let them know that you understand and don’t like it at all.
-Do not keep quite just keeping everyone happy with you.
+Do not keep quiet just keeping everyone happy with you.
 Being relaxed at the workplace and happy is the most important factor to give your 100% performance.